A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Discussion

 \subsection{Quasar retention}

-Several of the cleaning steps applied to build REGALADE (Section \ref{sec:contam}) were designed to remove point-like sources and other likely contaminants, improving the catalog's purity for galaxy studies.
+Several of the cleaning steps applied to build REGALADE (Section \ref{sec:contam}) were designed to remove point-like sources and other likely contaminants.
 However, such criteria inevitably risk excluding some genuine extragalactic sources with compact morphologies, particularly quasars.
-To quantify this effect, we cross-matched REGALADE with the high-purity, high-completeness catalog of mid-infrared–selected quasars of \citet{Secrest2015ApJS..221...12S}.
+To quantify this effect, we crossmatched REGALADE with the high-purity, high-completeness catalog of mid-infrared–selected quasars of \citet{Secrest2015ApJS..221...12S}.

 Restricting the comparison to low-redshift quasars ($z_{\mathrm{Secrest}} < 0.37$), we find that 272 objects are flagged as contaminants in REGALADE, while 11,300 are retained, corresponding to a loss fraction of only 2.3\%.
 Considering quasars of any redshift, 630 are removed versus 15,800 retained (3.8\% loss).
 For sources in the Secrest catalog without a measured redshift, 7,350 are excluded while 121,900 remain (5.6\% loss).

+This relatively high retention rate is explained by the conservative filtering strategy adopted in Section~\ref{sec:contam}.
+Compact sources were removed only if they appeared in three or fewer of the input catalogs, a criterion that preserves well-known extragalactic objects.
+In addition, to avoid removing bona fide compact galaxies and quasars, we required that no match be found within a 5'' radius to a Legacy Survey source from \citet{Duncan2022MNRAS.512.3662D} with a low stellar probability ($p_{\rm star} < 0.5$).
+These criteria minimize the loss of quasars while still providing an effective reduction in stellar contamination.

-These results indicate that the morphological cleaning steps, while removing a small number of quasars, do not substantially affect the retention of compact extragalactic sources overall.
-The lost fraction remains $\lesssim 5$\% in all cases, a reasonable trade-off given the significant reduction in stellar contamination.
-Moreover, the majority of excluded quasars lie beyond the design distance range of REGALADE.
+Overall, the lost fraction remains $\lesssim 5$\% in all cases, a reasonable trade-off given the significant improvement in catalog purity.
+Moreover, most of the excluded quasars lie beyond the design distance range of REGALADE.